SystemsApproach/5G/impl.rst

 One aspect of :numref:`Figure %s <fig-cord>` that requires further elaboration is how each of the RAN and Mobile Core components are actually realized.
-Specifically, there are three different manifestations of the functional components implied by the Figure: (1) the data plane layer of the CU-U and S/PGW-U are realized as P4 programs loaded into the programmable switches; (2) the control plane layer of the CU-U and S/PGW-U (as well as the Trellis platform module)
+Specifically, there are three different manifestations of the functional components implied by the figure: (1) the data plane layer of the CU-U and S/PGW-U are realized as P4 programs loaded into the programmable switches; (2) the control plane layer of the CU-U and S/PGW-U (as well as the Trellis platform module)